British Tanker Company: The Depression

 With the onset of the Great Depression in the early 1930s, the merchant navies around the world faced increasing unemployment.
 However, through a number of strategic mergers, as well as the continuing support of the Shah of Iran, APOC managed to strengthen its position within the industry, and the BTC's fleet continued to grow until the launch of British Energy in 1931 marked the end of the post-war fleet renewal.
 In 1932, APOC reached an agreement with Royal Dutch Shell to combine their UK domestic marketing and distribution networks.
-This involved the transfer of some ships to a jointly owned company, Shell-Mex and BP.
+This involved the transfer of some ships to a jointly owned company, Shell-Mex & BP.
 With careful management BTC only laid up six ships for an average of six weeks between 1930 and 1935.
 In 1935, with the Depression receding, the company started placing orders with British shipyards for a further 24 ships.
 The same year, at the Shah's request, the company was renamed the Anglo-Iranian Oil Company.